-So you've read our most recent ramen burger review and you perhaps are thinking of trying it out for yourself.
+So you've read a ramen burger review and you perhaps are thinking of trying it out for yourself.
 What can you do?

 Thus far my closest run-in with a ramen burger in the wild was at the San Francisco Street Food Festival a few weeks ago.
 I didn't actually get a chance to taste one due to the hour-long line, but considering that diners reported the end product being so-so, I don't think I missed out on much.

 Instead, we're going to introduce ourselves to the domesticated version, the one that you can cook on your own stovetop so that you can come to your own conclusions about whether or not the concept is worth it.

 Now, there are "ramen burgers" in which the ramen part replaces the beef, essentially becoming a noodle sandwich.
 But what we're talking here is a burger in which the buns are made from ramen.
 Frankly, it's a much more appealing concept, replacing one starch with another and adding a bit of Japanese flavor to the mix.

 Most ramen burgers combine a seasoned, glazed burger patty with scallions and slip it into a bun made with ramen bound together with eggs and cooked on a flat-top.
 For my version, which starts with instant ramen, I replace the glaze with a bit of the seasoning mix from the packet, and forgo the eggs altogether, giving you a much more ramen-y bun.

 The only tricky part is getting that bun to stay in shape.
 With egg-based versions, you shape the bun in the bottom of a plastic container, with the egg giving it enough structure to maintain that shape as you fry it.
 With my egg-free version, we've got to use a different approach.
 Pressing the noodles into the bottom of a can opened up on both sides and frying it in oil until the noodles bind together works perfectly.